louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Soonchunhyang University Hospital, Seoul (Republic of Korea)

 Purpose-Objective.
 The purpose of this exhibit is 1.
 To illustrate the presenting palpable inguinal masses in female children.
-2. To discuss disease entities associated with canal of nuck 3.To explain imaging findings, including ultrasonography, CT, and MR imaging for evaluation of inguinal disease.
+2. To discuss disease entities associated with canal of nuck 3.
+To explain imaging findings, including ultrasonography, CT, and MR imaging for evaluation of inguinal disease.

 Material and methods.
 We illustrate various diseases for palpable inguinal masses in female girls using the various imaging modalities.